-Sustainability is achieved when the needs of the present population are met without compromising the needs of the future.
+Sustainability is achieved when the needs of the present population are met without compromising the ability of future generations to meet their own needs.
 To achieve sustainability, we should examine the impact that our activities have on the environment and implement ways to reduce our consumption of resources and our generation of waste.
-In keeping with the efforts of Vanderbilt to become part of a more sustainable community, the Sustainability and Environmental Management Office has developed this Holiday Greening Guide in order to provide the Vanderbilt community with tips to lessen their environmental impact during the holidays.
+In keeping with the efforts of Vanderbilt to become part of a more sustainable community, the Sustainability and Environmental Management Office has developed this Sustainable Holiday Greening Guide in order to provide the Vanderbilt community with tips to lessen their environmental impact during the holidays.